ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     # for example, 'solutions/core-landing-zone'
     export PKG_PATH=''

-    # the version to get, located in the package's CHANGELOG.md, use 'main' if not available
+    # the version to get, located in the package CHANGELOG.md, use 'main' if not available
     # for example, '0.0.1'
     export VERSION=''